 There are several important ramifications to keep in mind when stopping a campaign:

 - Enrollment stops.
-No more recipients will be enrolled in the campaign.
+No more Contacts will be enrolled in the campaign.

-- Recipients stop moving through the campaign.
-They will stay in whatever stage they are in.
-This includes being moved to the Goal stage.
+- Contacts stop moving through the campaign.
+Contacts will stay in whatever stage of the campaign they are in.
+This includes not being moved to the Goal stage.

-- The campaign stops taking any actions.
+- The campaign stops taking all actions.
 The campaign will no longer:

-- Show recipients as having met the goal.
+- Show Contacts as having met the goal

-- Add tags to or remove tags from recipients.
+- Add tags to or remove tags from Contacts

-- Add recipients to or remove recipients from groups.
+- Add Contacts to or remove Contacts from groups

 - Landing pages will no longer be available.
 Visitors will see a message telling them that the landing page has been taken down.
 When you set up a landing page campaign, you can choose to redirect visitors to a web page of your choice.

-NOTE: Since landing pages are taken down when the campaign is stopped, no more submissions are possible.
+NOTE: Landing pages are taken down when the campaign is stopped, so additional submissions are not possible.

 Why would I restart a campaign?

-If you stop a campaign, you can always restart it later.
-However, as explained above, stopped campaigns don't "listen" to incoming events, and don't take any actions, but their tracking will still update.
+If you stop a campaign, you can restart it.
+However, as explained above, stopped campaigns don't "listen" to incoming events and don't take any actions, but their tracking will still update.

-Sometimes, this means that instead of restarting a stopped campaign, it's better to make a copy of the campaign using the Save As feature on the campaign management page.
+BEST PRACTICE: Because of the aforementioned reason, rather than restarting a campaign, we recommend making a copy of the campaign using the Save As feature on the campaign management page.

-Refer to the table below to help you decide whether you should restart a campaign or make a copy:
+Refer to the table below to determine whether you should restart a campaign or make a copy.

 How do I restart a campaign?

-NOTE: If you check the box above this button, MA Enterprise will search for any recipients who meet the enrollment criteria you specified and add them to the campaign upon restart.
-This allows you to add recipients who were missed when the campaign was stopped.
+NOTE: If you check the box above this button, the system will search for any Contacts who meet the enrollment criteria you specified and add them to the campaign upon restart.
+This allows you to add Contacts who were missed when the campaign was stopped.